g33kidd/resume/README.md

 ###### SocialFund – 2017
 **Website**: https://fund.social
 SocialFund is a Social Crowdfunding platform.
 Think twitter for crowdfunding.
 You send "notes" to crowdfunding campaigns in a timeline of notes.
 Each note comes with a donation for the cause.
 First version was built for my mother as a basic version.
-Currently working on the next version allowing people to create their own funds.
+Currently the site is a single fundraiser I started for my mother, but I haven't had the time to update to allow other people to create funds.

 ### Skills
 I've worked with a number of frameworks and languages.
 Here's just a few: